esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 the file decoders, there are three stages in the lifetime of a Python-based file decoder:

-1. Setup: Pillow looks for the decoder in the registry, then instantiates the class.
+1. Setup: Pillow2 looks for the decoder in the registry, then instantiates the class.

 2. Decoding: The decoder instance's ``decode`` method is repeatedly